solliancenet/azure-databricks-dev-guide/overview/compare-to-hdinsight-spark.md

 [3] The ability to [automatically terminate](https://docs.azuredatabricks.net/user-guide/clusters/terminate.html#automatic-termination) the cluster after a period of inactivity is also a cost-savings benefit, because you don't pay for a cluster while it's terminated.
 Terminating a cluster can be thought of as pausing.
 Its configuration is stored so that it can be reused at a later time.
 With HDInsight, there is no ability to pause a cluster.
 You must delete it if you are not going to use it for a while, otherwise you will pay for every minute it exists.
 You can persist data between deleting and recreating HDInsight clusters by defining an [external Hive or Oozie metastore](https://docs.microsoft.com/azure/hdinsight/hdinsight-use-external-metadata-stores).

 [4] Azure Databricks [jobs](https://docs.azuredatabricks.net/user-guide/jobs.html#id1) provide a way to run a notebook or JAR either on-demand or on a schedule.
-There are several parameters you an set, such as the number of retries after failures, how many concurrent jobs can run, alerts, setting dependencies, and a run schedule.
+There are several parameters you can set, such as the number of retries after failures, how many concurrent jobs can run, alerts, setting dependencies, and a run schedule.

 ![Screenshot of the Jobs page showing a grid with a list of jobs](media/databricks-jobs-list.png 'Jobs page')